ydodia/SDCND-Term1-P2/README.md

 ![Top-5 Softmax values for the 6 test images.][softmax]

 We can see right off that image 2, which is correctly ID 1, was seen as 11, 10, 2, 40 & 12 with somewhat similar probabilities for 11 & 10.
 Another pecularity is image 5 which has a correct ID of 36.
 However, the model seems to be certain that it's an ID 25 with a distant second of ID 36.
 I can only speculate that my preprocessing didn't help add more information.
 Image 5 might be a bit darker with the blue; however, image 6 is also a bit dark but was classified correctly with effectively 100% accuracy.

+Focusing on image 5, I believe the contrast was poor.
+Additionally, the presence of other sign fragments may have confused it initially and biased it to those with a higher contrast (red/white bordering).

 #### Summary
 I used a rather simple architecture and pipeline, choosing to forego complicated preprocessing and a more complicated model for simplicity and ease of tuning, while still meeting the 93% accuracy requirement.
 I did notice in some forums that folks simple used a grayscale image (flattened into a single, monochrome color layer) and were able to to get higher accuracies.